pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 Bob: I want to see Titanic again!

 Ana: Oh, that's a great movie!
-Sure I could see it again.
+Sure, I could see it again.

 Bob: Ok, we can meet Saturday night at 6 p.m. near the XYZ cinema.